Dears,

 Agents cannot be overlooked in CRM implementations.
 When companies embrace CRM, their employees - especially their front-line employees like customer service agents - must be introduced to new processes, culture, and technology, while learning how to develop the skills required for relationship building.

 Typically, change management and training efforts are too little, too late.
-Customer service center agents tend to only hear about an upcoming CRM rollout by learning the “what” without the “how” or the “why.”
+Customer service center agents tend to only hear about an upcoming CRM rollout by learning the what without the how or the why.
 There’s little wonder, then, that Benchmark Portal studies find that customer service center agents do not understand the organization’s CRM strategies, and have even less ability to operationalize that strategy when they are on the phone with the customer.

 Getting It Right: The Path to CRM Success